RESTORATIVE JUSTICE EDUCATION

 By teaching the principles and practices of restorative justice to educators, school staff and school boards, superintendents, and social workers, as well as parents and students, they are able to train others in their various communities.

 Most trainings are offered as online courses or virtual trainings that are coordinated and instructed by our trained RJEd Facilitators.
-For Face-to-Face or in-person trainings, and to create a contextualized plan for your school, district and/or team then please Contact Us.
+For Face-to-Face or in-person trainings, and to create a contextualized plan for your school, district and/or team, please Contact Us.

 RJEd Trainings